CDCgov/NEDSS-SystemAdminGuide/docs/4_initial_kubernetes_deployment/4_linkerd_and_autoscaler.md

 - c.
 If this is an update of the environment rather than a new install, restart the application pods in the default namespace for the linkerd sidecars to be injected into each pods.
 Should show 2/2 on the restarted pod.

 ## Cluster Autoscaler Installation
 Cluster Autoscaler is a helm chart deployment that horizontally autoscales cluster nodes when deployed on the cluster.
-The following parameter values need to be modified on the values.yaml file.
+The following parameter values need to be modified under charts/cluster-autoscaler/values.yaml file.
 These values should be fetched from the AWS console.
 ```bash
 clusterName: <EXAMPLE_EKS_CLUSTER_NAME>
 autoscalingGroups: